wazum/sluggi/README.md

 **`exclude_doktypes` default changed from empty to `199,254`** ([#135](https://github.com/wazum/sluggi/issues/135))

-Previous versions shipped with an empty `exclude_doktypes` default, which caused sluggi's copy/move handlers to include Spacer and Sysfolder names in generated slug paths — contrary to TYPO3 core's built-in behavior in `SlugHelper::resolveParentPageRecord()`.
+Previous versions shipped with an empty `exclude_doktypes` default, which caused _sluggi_'s copy/move handlers to include Spacer and Sysfolder names in generated slug paths — contrary to TYPO3 core's built-in behavior in `SlugHelper::resolveParentPageRecord()`.
 The default is now `199,254` (Spacer, Sysfolder) to match core.

-Sluggi now also overrides core's `resolveParentPageRecord()` so that _all_ slug generation paths (AJAX suggestions, new pages, copy, move, sync) consistently respect the `exclude_doktypes` setting.
+_sluggi_ now also overrides core's `resolveParentPageRecord()` so that _all_ slug generation paths (AJAX suggestions, new pages, copy, move, sync) consistently respect the `exclude_doktypes` setting.
 Without this override, TYPO3 core hardcodes the exclusion of Spacer and Sysfolder regardless of configuration.

 **Upgrade wizard:** Run **Admin Tools > Upgrade > Upgrade Wizard** after updating.
 The wizard _"Set default excluded page types for sluggi"_ sets `exclude_doktypes` to `199,254` for existing installations where it was empty.